-- Inspect the checkvalves on the manifold if they appear clogged, soak in warm water to clean, or replace. - Check for correct pump operation per troubleshooting tips in dispenser's instruction manual. - Check water pressure to manifold pressure must be less than 40 PSI (dynamic).
+- Check the pump's checkvalve fitting on the manifold if it appears clogged, soak in warm water to clean, or replace checkvalve. - Check for correct pump operation per troubleshooting tips in dispenser's instruction manual. - Check water pressure to manifold pressure must be less than 40 PSI (dynamic).